Get E-Book

 socket.connect(41234, '127.0.0.1');

-Changing peers means disconnecting first or creating another socket.
-Creating another socket is often clearer because each JavaScript object then has one peer association and one error stream.
-Reusing a single socket for several connected peers can work, but the timing around in-flight sends and later ICMP errors gets harder to read.
+If you need another peer, creating another socket is usually easier to read than reusing one connected socket.
+Each JavaScript object then has one peer association and one error stream.
+Reusing a single socket for several connected peers can work, but timing around in-flight sends and later ICMP errors becomes harder to follow.

 socket.disconnect();

-Connected UDP also changes some error visibility.
+Connected UDP can also make some network errors more visible.
 If the remote host replies with ICMP Port Unreachable, some platforms report an error to the connected UDP socket.
 Node can surface that as an error event or send callback error depending on timing and platform behavior.
 Linux commonly reports ECONNREFUSED for connected UDP after an ICMP port-unreachable response.
 Other systems differ, and firewalls often drop traffic without sending ICMP.

-ICMP Port Unreachable is an ICMP error message saying a host received traffic for a UDP port with no receiver.
-It is advisory network feedback, not a UDP-level response.
-UDP itself has no response packet for "closed port."
+ICMP Port Unreachable means a host received traffic for a UDP port with no receiver.
+It is network feedback.
+It is not a UDP response packet.

-That difference affects debugging.
+This affects debugging.
 A connected UDP send to a closed local port may produce ECONNREFUSED on one platform.
-The same code across a network may report nothing because an intermediate firewall dropped either the UDP datagram or the ICMP error.
-Treat ICMP visibility as a useful signal when present, not a delivery contract.
+The same code across a network may report nothing because a firewall dropped either the UDP datagram or the ICMP error.
+Treat ICMP as helpful when it appears, not as something your protocol can rely on.

-The port-unreachable path also has timing weirdness.
+The timing can also surprise you.
 The send callback can fire first because the local send completed.
 The ICMP error can arrive later and surface through the socket.
-Code that assumes "callback success means peer port exists" will misread connected UDP.
-A better local invariant is narrower: callback success means the local send request completed.
+Callback success means the local send request completed.
+It does not mean the peer port exists.

 Unicast, Broadcast, and Multicast